 Funding decisions on research infrastructures, strategic research, flagships, Centres of Excellence (CoE) and university research profiling are subject to the obligation regardless of the total amount granted (individual decision or consortium in total).
 The eight-year CoE term is split into two parts (5 + 3 years).

-We may also request the report separately, if necessary.
-In addition, we may commission a sample-based project audit in accordance with our own annual audit plan.
+We may also request the auditor’s report separately, if necessary.
+In addition, we may commission a sample-based audit in accordance with our own annual audit plan.

+The audit obligation, the project implementation and the compliance with the terms and conditions are always examined in line with the terms in force at the time of the decision.
+A funding decision may also be accompanied by special conditions.
 The audit proceeds based on the report template, taking into account the funding scheme audited and crossing out unnecessary sections.
-Please contact the auditor in good time before the end of the funding period.
-The final approval of the costs will be given only after the audit report has been submitted.
+Make sure to contact the auditor in good time before the end of the funding period.
+The final approval of the costs will be given only after the project’s audit report has been submitted to the Research Council.

-As a rule, the Academy’s funding terms and conditions always require that that the hours worked on the project are tracked.
-If the work time tracking has not been set up as required by the funding terms and conditions, the salaries of the person in question might not be accepted as project costs.
+In the project’s books, the project costs must be identifiable and their connection with the accounting and reporting must be visible.
+For example, the costs may be identifiable by decision number or cost pool.
+As a rule, the Research Council's funding terms and conditions always require that that the hours worked on the project are tracked.
+If the work-time tracking has not been set up as required, the salaries of the person in question might not be accepted as project costs.
 The person’s supervisor or the project PI shall confirm the hours worked in such a way that they are recorded in the tracking system.